opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	// RANSAC parameters

 	int iterationsCount = 500;	// number of Ransac iterations.
-	int reprojectionError = 2.0;	// maximum allowed distance to consider it an inlier. int minInliersCount = 70;	// thresold of found inliers.
+	float reprojectionError = 2.0;	// maximum allowed distance to consider it an inlier. float confidence = 0.95;	// ransac successful confidence.

 The following code corresponds to the *estimatePoseRANSAC()* function which belongs to the *PnPProblem class*.
 This function estimates the rotation and translation matrix given a set of 2D/3D correspondences, the desired PnP method to use, the output inliers container and the Ransac parameters: